-What is Schedual Personal Property?
+What is Schedule Personal Property?

-or Personal Property floater.
+Also known as Personal Property floater.
 A personal lines inland marine policy that is used to cover scheduled personal property on an all risks basis.
 The policy is particularly appropriate for property that receives limited coverage under the homeowners forms, such as furs, jewelry, fine arts, silverware, cameras, musical instruments, stamp and coin collections, and similar property.